Must tickets be purchased in advance?

 Our Downtown & Upper King Street Culinary Tours combine a historic tour with a culinary experience.
 Over 2.5 hours, guests explore a section of Charleston’s Historic District, learn about the local cuisine (past and present), and visit area restaurants where they will feast upon a variety of dishes.
-Tours are fully narrated by your guide and include opportunities to interact with the chefs, mixologists, proprietors and other restaurant staff at each of our stops.
+Tours are fully narrated by your guide and generally include opportunities to interact with the chefs, mixologists, proprietors and/or other restaurant staff at each stop.

-How much food is served on the tour?
+How much food is served on the tours?

 There is enough food on our Downtown & Upper King Street Culinary Tours to make a meal for most.
 We recommend a light lunch or no lunch prior to your tour and late dinner reservations.

 What types of food are served on the tour?

 Food includes a variety of local specialties.
-Each tour will include several different courses including appetizers/small plates, entrees and desserts.
-Foods and venues included on tours have been chosen for their commitment to excellence, representation of the Lowcountry and innovation that make Charleston a dining mecca.
+Each tour will include several different courses including appetizers/small plates, entrees, and desserts.
+Food and venues included on the tours have been chosen for their commitment to excellence, representation of the Lowcountry, and innovation that make Charleston a dining mecca.

 What if I have dietary restrictions?

-Working with our chefs, we can accommodate certain dietary restrictions.
-Please call in advance to discuss your restrictions and if substitutions can be made within the context of our tours.
+We can accommodate some dietary restrictions on some of our tours.
+Please contact us in advance to discuss your restrictions and whether or not substitutions can be made within the context of our tours.

 Are there any beverages served on the tour?